 2) A group of social bridge players is missing a fourth player and is willing to have a novice player sit in with them, giving the novice a few pointers here and there, but not wanting the game to be disrupted too much with complicated rules.
-(E.g., “Here’s the answer, let’s move on.”
+Experienced players could point to the placemat and say, “Here’s the answer, let’s move on.”

 3) You have visitors for a few days and they’d like to play bridge, but you want to play cards as much as possible and not get bogged down with a lot of instruction.

 4) You wish to introduce a group of people to the game of bridge, just to see if they might like it and might want to continue with more lessons afterwards.

 Note: All the lessons and quizzes on my website are free, but I do charge for a few supplemental items.
 The placemats are $10.00 if you wish to purchase them.
 (See info below.)